Battery price war: $3,000 drop in cost seen this 2024

 Battery production up

-One evidence of an ever-bigger demand for further electrification, higher production and lower prices for battery components.
+One evidence of the rising demand for further electrification, higher production and lower prices for battery components.

 Meanwhile, China’s lithium chemical output jumped in 2023, industry association data showed, as producers ramped up production to meet growing demand for the battery material.